Agglutination: In the context of quantitative linguistics

 In the same paper, Greenberg proposed several other indices, many of which turn out to be relevant to the study of agglutination.
 The synthetic index is the average number of morphemes per word, with the lowest conceivable value equal to 1 for isolating (analytic) languages and real-life values rarely exceeding 3.
 The compounding index is equal to the average number of root morphemes per word (as opposed to derivational and inflectional morphemes).
 The derivational, inflectional, prefixial and suffixial indices correspond respectively to the average number of derivational and inflectional morphemes, prefixes and suffixes.

-Here is a table of sample values:

 Phonetics and agglutination

 The one-to-one relationship between an affix and its grammatical function may be somewhat complicated by the phonological processes active in the given language.
 For example, the following two phonological phenomena appear in many of the Uralic and Turkic languages: